vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:1 key:0ecf40f893
-## Recapping built-in functions
+## Recapping Built-in Functions

-Let's do a recap of what you know about using built-in functions.
-Here, you will use the `str()` and `print()` functions and figure out which function returns a value.
+In the video, we briefly examined the return behavior of the built-in functions `print()` and `str()`.
+Here, you will use both functions and examine their return values.
 A variable `x` has been preloaded for this exercise.

-In the IPython shell, do the following:
+Run the code below in the console.
+Pay close attention to the results to answer the question that follows.

 - Assign `str(x)` to a variable `y1`: `y1 = str(x)`
 - Assign `print(x)` to a variable `y2`: `y2 = print(x)`